ChaikaAM/springcloud/README.md

 # springcloud

+## Part 4.1
+Ribbon based load balancing microservice is provided.
+Launch config server, discovery server, some instances of highloaded_microservice module and finally:

+``mvn -pl loadbalancing_ribbon clean spring-boot:run``

+Ensure that load balancing works by `GET host/delegate` and you will see answers from different highloaded_microservice module instances

 ## Part 3
 Microservice is provided.
 Start configuration server and discovery server and only after that launch microservice by